Xi-CAM/Xi-cam/docs/source/gui-plugin.md

 API reference documentation is also included at the bottom.

-*If you are new to developing Xi-CAM plugins, it is recommended that you follow the quick-start documentation first.*
+*If you are new to developing Xi-CAM plugins, it is recommended that you follow the [quick-start documentation](quickstart.md) first.*

+For more general development resources, see the [resources documentation](resources.md).

 ## What Is A GUIPlugin?